I’m definitely not going to pretend that I am a good person to talk to about relaxing.

 Keeping your mind focused on the moment, what you’re doing and what’s going on around you can be difficult, but it is a great mindfulness technique that can make you appreciate your experiences so much more.

 Give it a try next time you feel like you need some relaxation and let me know how you go!
-I promise you’ll feel better for it.
+We promise you’ll feel better for it.